jerrygerou/blockchain_project/README.md

 # Purpose
 To create blockchain functionality and tests in order to understand functionality and behavior of blockchain.

-# Notes on Proof of Work System
-- A system that requires miners to do computational work to add blocks.
-- Any peer can replace the blockchain.
-- The proof-of-work makes it expensive to generate corrupt chains.
-- Manageable to submit one block, unproductive to generate an entire chain.

 # Running the code
 First instance:
  ```